Swordsouler/SVENUnity/README.md

 4. Your scene is now ready to be semanticized.
 You can run your application and observe the data from your virtual environment being saved into the knowledge graph.

----
+## Replay your Semanticized Virtual ENvironment (SVEN) _(read your knowledge graph)_

-## Replay your Semantize Virtual ENvironment (SVEN) _(read your knowledge graph)_
+To replay a semanticized virtual environment, follow these steps:

-To replay a semantized virtual environment, follow these steps:
+1. Download the **Replay Semanticized Virtual Environment** sample and open the **Replay SVEN** scene.

-1. Download the **Replay Semantized Virtual Environment** sample and open the **Replay SVEN** scene.
+--- DE SOUVENIR IL N'Y A PLUS DE NOTION DE GRAPH READER DANS LA SCENE REPLAY SVEN ET ON NE PEUT PLUS LIRE DE GRAPH LOCAL ---

 2. Select the **Reader** object in the scene hierarchy and configure the **GraphReader** component according to your needs.
-This component reads the knowledge graph data and applies it to your virtual environment, allowing you to fully recreate a previously recorded experience.
+This component reads the knowledge graph data and applies it to your VE, allowing you to fully recreate a previously recorded experience.
 The component can read data from a local file or a remote server depending on the chosen configuration:

 ### Remote